dougeby/IntuneDocs/intune-user-help/using-your-ios-device-with-intune.md

 ---
 # required metadata

-title: Using your iOS or macOS device with Intune | Microsoft Docs
+title: Using your iOS device with Intune | Microsoft Docs
-description: List of links to tasks that you can do on your iOS or macOS mobile device when the device is enrolled in Intune
+description: List of links to tasks that you can do on your iOS device when the device is enrolled in Intune.
 keywords:
 author: barlanmsft
 ms.author: barlan
 manager: angrobe
-ms.date: 09/25/2017
+ms.date: 11/06/2017
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune